ACS-Tech/app/README.md

-# app
+# "Matrix" App
-Our app we creating that will record Matrix-style video clips.
+This app that we are creating will record Matrix-style video clips.